 The NFIB Research Center promotes greater understanding of small business and the conditions that impact it.
 The Center produces and disseminates various surveys and studies on small business, focusing on areas related to public policy’s effects.
 It is located at 1201 F Street, NW, Washington, DC 20004.

 Types of Research

-The Foundation typically conducts or sponsors three types of studies:
+The Center typically conducts or sponsors three types of studies: